-Accommodation is a tangible and concrete spatial representation of the identity of your organization.
-If the mission of the organization can be experienced through and in the building, this contributes to attracting the right employees who identify with your mission and therefore show a greater involvement that goes beyond their employment contract and as ambassadors help to propagate and realize the mission.
+Accommodation is a tangible and concrete spatial representation of the identity of your organisation.
+If the mission of the organisation can be experienced through and in the building, this contributes to attracting the right employees who identify with your mission and therefore show a greater involvement that goes beyond their employment contract and as ambassadors help to propagate and realize the mission.
 It provides brand recognition (Express the brand).

-When your organization stands for money consciousness, it doesn’t make sense when your accommodation radiates grandeur, which automatically evokes the thought “what will it cost” in many people.
+When your organisation stands for money consciousness, it doesn’t make sense when your accommodation radiates grandeur, which automatically evokes the thought “what will it cost” in many people.
 Or if you are going for sustainability, why have a new office built if the old one apparently still suffices or can be adapted.

 - Accommodation as (part of a) brand.
 Assess the appearance of your accommodation through the (subjective) eyes of your employees and visitors.